shmkle/TemporalResampler/README.md

     0.5 == 50% predicted, half frame of latency, reasonable lines 1.0 == 100% predicted, no latency, ugly lines. it works well if you have any smoothing

+**Frame Time Sync:**

+    Change this if your cursor twitches out of line, value controls how strong the filter wants to stay in sync.
+Default: 0.25, Range: 0.0 - 1.0 higher == worse looking cursor gaps, less glitching lower = better-looking cursor gaps, more glitching

 **EMA Weight:**

     Adds or removes smoothing.
 Default: 1.0, Range: 0.0 - 1.0